-There are sooooo many different styles of marquee and it can sometimes be a bit baffling knowing which would be the best option for you.
-This is a quick run down of the different types and styles available ….
+There are sooooo many different wedding marquee types and styles, that it can sometimes be a bit baffling knowing which would be the best option for you.
+This is a quick run down of the different wedding marquee types available ….

 1. Traditional Marquees